solidzone/mailmeteor-landing/mail-merge-gmail/mail-merge-gmail-google-sheets.md

   ![Mail merge with attachments in Google Sheeets](/assets/img/blog/mail-merge-gmail/google-sheets/google-sheets-add-attachments.png){:width="600px" height="386px"}

-- **Segmented contact mail merges** – By filtering your Google Sheets spreadsheet, you can split up and mail merge to different segments of your contact list according to different metrics, such as those who didn’t open your last mail merge email for example, or those who took the time to respond.
+- **Segmented contact mail merges** – By filtering your Google Sheets spreadsheet, you can split up and mail merge to different segments of your contact list according to different metrics, such as people who didn’t open your last mail merge email, or those who took the time to respond.

   ![Filter recipients in Google Sheets to follow-up on email conversation](/assets/img/blog/mail-merge-gmail/google-sheets/google-sheets-filter-recipients-rows.png){:width="600px" height="391px"}